tarun1847/blackjack/README.md

-#Blackjack Game 🎴🃏
-Here’s the updated GitHub README with proper headings and structure using markdown syntax (`#`):

----

 # Blackjack Game 🎲

 A command-line implementation of the popular card game **Blackjack** in Python, where you can play against the computer.
 The objective is to score as close to 21 as possible without going over.